 Except as stated herein, payment is not subject to any condition or qualification.
 The only documents required to be presented for payment are Exhibit I and one of the following: Exhibit II, Exhibit IV, Exhibit V, or Exhibit VI.
 Our obligation under this Letter of Credit shall be our individual obligation and in no way is contingent upon reimbursement with respect thereto.

 The stated Amount of this Letter of Credit may be increased or decreased by an amendment to this Letter of Credit in the form of Exhibit III executed by you and us.
 This Letter of Credit may not otherwise be amended or modified without your written agreement.
-Any such amendment shall become effective only upon acceptance by your signature on a hard copy amendment.
+Any such amendment shall become effective only upon acceptance by your signature on an amendment.

 You shall not be bound by any written or oral agreement of any type between us and the Market Participant Applicant or any other person relating to this Letter of Credit, whether now or hereafter existing.